-- (a) Excessive absenteeism, to be defined as absence from three consecutive meetings of such board, committee, or commission or for twenty five percent (25%) of the duly scheduled meetings of the board or commission within any fiscal year, unless by permission of such board or commission expressed in its official minutes. - (b) Upon conviction of any felony or crime involving moral turpitude.
+(1) Excessive absenteeism, to be defined as absence from three consecutive meetings of such board, committee, or commission or for twenty five percent (25%) of the duly scheduled meetings of the board or commission within any fiscal year, unless by permission of such board or commission expressed in its official minutes.

-- (c) Upon ceasing to be a qualified elector of the City. - (d) Upon written resignation by the member.
+- (2) Upon conviction of any felony. - (3) Upon ceasing to be a qualified elector of the City. - (4) Upon written resignation by the member.

-For the foregoing reasons, or any other, the city council may declare the office of any board, committee, or commission member vacant, and the vacancy shall be effective from the date of the declaration unless otherwise specified in the declaration.
+For the foregoing reasons, or any other, or without cause, the city council may declare the office of any board, committee, or commission member vacant, and the vacancy shall be effective from the date of the declaration unless otherwise specified in the declaration.